python/cpython/Doc/library/asyncio-tutorial/async-functions.rst

 Hopefully you're comfortable now with how async generators look.
 Let's briefly discuss why you might want to use them.
-In the examples given above, there was no good read to make our generator an ``async def`` function; an ordinary generator function would have been fine.
+In the examples given above, there was no good reason to make our generator an ``async def`` function; an ordinary generator function would have been fine.
 Async generators are useful when you need to ``await`` on another coroutine either before, or after, each ``yield``.